 c) The Board Chair will excuse witnesses from the room at this point.

-d) The Board Chair will introduce the student who will present the appeal and any evidence.
+d) The Board Chair will introduce the student/instructor who will present the appeal and any evidence.

-e) The Board Chair will introduce the instructor who will respond to the student's appeal and present any additional evidence.
+e) The Board Chair will introduce the instructor/student who will respond to the student's/instructor’s appeal and present any additional evidence.

-f) The student will be allowed to present witnesses, who will be allowed to make statements and may be asked questions by the student, instructor, and/or members of the Board.
+f) The student or the instructor will be allowed to present witnesses, who will be allowed to make statements and may be asked questions by the student, instructor, and/or members of the Board.
 Questions by both parties must be directed to the Board Chair, who will then determine if the question is relevant to the proceeding, ask if the respondent understands the question, and request a response.
 At the Board Chair's discretion, questions may be placed directly between parties.
 Permission to address parties may be withdrawn by the Board Chair at any time.

-g) The instructor will be allowed to present witnesses, who will be allowed to make a statement and may be asked questions by the student, instructor and/or members of the Board.
+g) The instructor or the student will be allowed to present witnesses, who will be allowed to make a statement and may be asked questions by the student, instructor and/or members of the Board.
 Questions by both parties must be directed to the Board Chair, who will then determine if the question is relevant to the proceeding, ask if the respondent understands the question, and request a response.
 At the Board Chair’s discretion, questions may be placed directly between parties.
 Permission to address parties may be withdrawn by the Board Chair at any time.

 h) The board may compel the attendance of any essential witnesses from the NDSU academic community to present testimony.
 Such witnesses will be allowed to make a statement and may be asked questions by the student, instructor, and/or members of the board.
 Questions by both parties may be directed to the Board Chair, who will then determine whether the question is relevant to the proceeding, ask whether the respondent understands the question, and request a response.
 At the Board Chair's discretion, questions may be placed directly between parties.
 Permission to address parties may be withdrawn by the Board Chair at any time.